ThimbleFire/Blackhole-Inferno/README.md

 Todo
 * add a meter to indicate speed of the ship
 * add particles to indicate velocity
+* figure out how to implement a 2D tilemap in 3D space

+By default the camera is in perspective mode.
+While the camera is zoomed out the tilemap is transparent and disabled.
+On mouse-wheel zoom-in, the tilemap is instructed to face the camera and the camera becomes orthogonal.
+The user can then not orbit the camera until they zoom back out, hiding the tilemap and, once fully transparent, restoring the camera to perspective.

 * load and unload zones
 * add warping between universes
 * recruit crew